waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 As a maintainer of the system,
-So that the maximum number of working bikes is available, I'd like vans to collect broken bikes from docking stations and take them to garages be fixed
+So that the maximum number of working bikes is available, I'd like vans to collect broken bikes from docking stations and take them to garages to be fixed.

 As a maintainer of the system,
-So that the maximum number of working bikes is available, I'd like garages to receive broken bikes from vans and fix them
+So that the maximum number of working bikes is available, I'd like garages to receive broken bikes and fix them.

 As a maintainer of the system,
 So that the maximum number of working bikes is available, I'd like vans to collect fixed bikes from garages and return them to docking stations
 ```

-[I have removed the following because they simply don't make sense at this level or are inconsistent:]
+[I have removed the following because they simply don't make sense at this level of abstraction:]

 ```
 As a maintainer of the system,